xraypy/feff85exafs/src/GENFMT/README.md

 all information from the `feffNNNN.dat` file.

 Also here is a C wrapper around `onepath.f` called `feffpath.c`.
-This is compiled into `libfeffpath.a`.  `feffpath.h` defines a struct containing all the information found in a `feffNNNN.dat` file.
-See [makepath.c](makepath.c) for an example of the use of the C wrapper in a C program.
+This is compiled into `libfeffpath.so`.  `feffpath.h` defines a struct containing all the information found in a `feffNNNN.dat` file.
+See [wrappers/C/makepath.c](../../wrappers/C/makepath.c) for an example of the use of the C wrapper in a C program.

 The C library can be wrapped for use in other languages.
 [Here's a use of the perl wrapper as an example.](../../wrappers/perl/example/pathsdat.pl)